SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/arenas/README.md

 ## 3. How-to-Contribute

-1. Create an environment class to following the template shown in the [Arena_Core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/arenas/arena_core.py) and the [Style Guide](https://github.com/ClementineDomine/NeuralPlayground/tree/main/documents/style_guide.md).
+1. Create an environment class following the template shown in the [Arena_Core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/arenas/arena_core.py) and the [Style Guide](https://github.com/ClementineDomine/NeuralPlayground/tree/main/documents/style_guide.md).

 2. Record your contribution.

-All contribution should be sumbited through a pull request that we will later acess.
+All contributions should be submitted through a pull request that we will later access.
-Before sending a pull request make sure you have:
+Before sending a pull request, make sure you have the following:

-1. Checked the Lisencing frameworks.
+1. Checked the Licensing frameworks.

 2. Followed the [Style Guide](https://github.com/ClementineDomine/NeuralPlayground/tree/main/documents/style_guide.md).